usherlabs/logstore/README.md

 - **Efficiency**: High throughput and low latency are crucial in data transactions.
 Log Store is designed to provide an efficient environment for storing and querying data.
 Its dynamic pricing model ensures cost optimization, as the users fairly compensate network operators based on the services they utilize.
 - **Interoperability & Composability**: Time-series data composability in Log Store facilitates trustless decentralized ETL (Extract, Transform, Load) processes, enabling seamless data management across platforms.
 - **User Empowerment**: Log Store empowers users by granting them full control over their data.
 This autonomy eliminates the need for third-party services, enabling users to manage and query data according to their specific needs.
-- **Trustlessness & Permissionlessness**: Data is published in a trustless and permissionless time-series database, guaranteeing immutability and freedom from centralized interference.
+- **Trustlessness & Permissionlessness**: Data transmitted over streams/topics to be stored by the Log Store Network do not require anything more than token management and wallet authentication.
+Access management is cryptographically determined, and all data stored yields a time-series append-only event log.
+-
 ## **🔧 Architecture and Components**

 Log Store employs a multi-layered architecture to achieve decentralized, secure, and efficient custom-data management: